abhilashkrishnan/cyborg/README.md

 # Milano (Code Name: Genesis)
-Hobby Operating System written using C and x86 Assembly Language.
+Toy Operating System written in C and x86 Assembly Language.
 It is only a bare bones Operating System at the moment with support for  multiboot through GNU GRUB bootloader.

 #Current Status